 More recently, Elsie travelled to Israel for the Australian Light Horse Centenary to honour her great grandfather 'Frank Fisher's' contribution to the successful charge that won the war for Australia and her allies at Beersheba in WW1.

-Elsie is highly skilled in dealing with people and groups, and supports the organisation with her insights about public relations and community engagement.
+Elsie is highly skilled in dealing with people and groups, and supports the organisation with her insights about public relations, community engagement and strategy.